A Fermi Surface Descriptor Quantifying the Correlations between Anomalous Hall Effect and Fermi Surface Geometry: Results

 \subsection{Correlation-based prediction of AHC: Multiple-EBR Fermi Surface}

-{}From the correlation in figure \ref{Figure_3}, it can be seen that in the limit of $\mathbb{H}_F$ = 1, the intrinsic AHC is expected to reach a maximum value of ~1570 $\frac{\hbar}{e}(\Omega cm)^{-1}$.
+{}From the correlation in figure \ref{Figure_3}, it can be seen that in the limit of $\mathbb{H}_F$ = 1, the intrinsic AHC is expected to reach a maximum value of ~1570 $(\Omega cm)^{-1}$ according to the slope of the linear fit.
 However, there are two compounds (Co$_2$MnAl and CrPt$_3$) that have $\mathbb{H}_F$ and intrinsic AHCs greater than these maxima.
 While at first this appears to be an inconsistency, the limit on $\mathbb{H}_F$ can be broken if we take into account the EBR (elementary band representation) for the bands forming FS.
-Recently it was shown that all bands can be grouped into sets that correspond to distinct EBRs; topological semimetal behavior can be understood as a property of a partially occupied set of such bands (see supplement sections 1 and 2 for more on manifolds and EBRs).
+Recently it was shown that all bands can be grouped into sets that correspond to distinct EBRs; topological semimetal behavior can be understood as a property of a partially occupied set of such bands.
 Also, the non-quantized contribution to the AHE, as shown by Haldane et al\cite{haldane_berry_2004}, is expected to be a pure Fermi surface property.
 Combining these two ideas, a part of the FS that is comprised of multiple pockets created by the bands belonging to a single EBR, can be considered distinctly from \textit{another part} of the FS similarly corresponding to the \textit{bands from another EBR}.

-{}In the common case where there is a continuous gap disconnecting sets of bands contributing to the FS, $\mathbb{H}_F$ can be calculated separately using formula \ref{H} for parts of the surfaces arising from distinct sets of bands (bands with differing EBRs), essentially dividing the manifold into submanifolds by EBR, and subsequently summed together in order to characterize the entire FS.
+{}In the common case where there is a continuous gap disconnecting sets of bands contributing to the FS, $\mathbb{H}_F$ can be calculated separately using formula \ref{H} for parts of the surfaces arising from distinct sets of bands (bands with differing EBRs), essentially dividing the bandstructure into its connected components by their EBR, and subsequently summed together in order to characterize the entire FS.
 This is exactly the case for Co$_2$MnAl, CrPt$_3$ and KV$_3$Sb$_5$.
 For the case of KV$_3$Sb$_5$, it can be seen that the contributions of the distinct EBRs are not cooperative, resulting in a relatively low $\mathbb{H}_F$ of ~0.14.
-However, for Co$_2$MnAl and CrPt$_3$, both have cooperative contributions and correspondingly have $\mathbb{H}_F$ values larger than 1 as well as AHC values larger than 1570 $\frac{\hbar}{e}(\Omega cm)^{-1}$; but they still correlate extremely well with the overall trend in Figure 3c
+However, for Co$_2$MnAl and CrPt$_3$, both have cooperative contributions and correspondingly have $\mathbb{H}_F$ values larger than 1 as well as AHC values larger than 1570 $(\Omega cm)^{-1}$; but they still correlate extremely well with the overall trend in Figure \ref{Figure_3}c

 {} Figure \ref{Figure 4}a showcases the detailed bandstructure for CrPt$_3$ with each distinct set of bands colored (blue and yellow) with the continuous gap shaded in gray.
 The insets clarify the almost-degeneracies near Gamma which are actually gapped.
 In the Berry curvature approach, the states from the different EBRs are mixed in the total calculation in the Kubo formula. figure \ref{Figure 4} b shows the energy dependent AHC calculated from the Kubo formalism as well as the energy dependent AHC (using the AHC vs $\mathbb{H}_F$ correlation $\sigma = m\mathbb{H}_F + \sigma_0$ to convert $\mathbb{H}_F$ to a numerical AHC value).
 The results from the two methods are qualitatively similar, but the $\mathbb{H}_F$ result has a slightly better quantitative match to experiment.